alexkwolfe/spark/README.markdown

 When running in an  environment other than "development" (i.e. `--env production`), auto-restart is disabled unless you specify the `--watchfile` option.
 The `--watchfile` option to specifies single file to watch &mdash; just touch the watched file to gracefully restart your app.

+## Logging

+Spark exposes `process.sparkEnv.log` to each server worker process.
+This logger writes to the file specified in the `--logfile` option, which defaults to `./logs/{env.name}.log`.

+You can use the `info`, `debug`, and `error` functions to write to the configured file.
+All `debug` log statements are ignored unless the `--verbose` option was provided.

+The spark process itself uses the standard error output, not the configured log file.
+So you'll need to redirect that output into a file yourself, if you want to see what Spark is up to.

 ## MIT License